 Now you can trade Crypto easily with AximTrade. open a forex account in a few easy steps and get the best of both worlds.
 AximTrade offers crypto traders and cryptocurrencies advocates investment opportunities by allowing trade on major crypto pairs such as BTCUSD, LTCUSD, ETHUSD.

-AximTrade is a leading platform with a top competitive leverage in the market up to infinite leverage.
+AximTrade is a leading platform with top competitive leverage in the market up to infinite leverage.
 Read the AximTrade Review and gain insights about forex trading with a reliable broker and forex platform.
 The flexibility of the leverage allows the clients to trade with a low amount of capital and the ability to access the market.
 For the Cent account, AximTrade offers 1:2000 while in the ECN account the leverage is up to 1:1000.